reinert/requestor/README.md

 Requestor was inspired in many successful HTTP Client APIs in other ecosystems like Python Requests, Angular HttpClient, Ruby Http.rb and JAX-RS Client.

 With Requestor, you can:
-* Communicate with any HTTP API elegantly while writing as little code as possible.
+* Quickly make offhand requests writing as little code as possible.
-* Deal with different server HTTP APIs keeping the same client communication pattern and facilitating the maintenance of your code base.
+* Communicate with different HTTP APIs keeping the same client communication pattern, thus improving your code base maintainability.
 * Handle multiple media types (json and xml for instance) for the same java type without hacks.
 * Deserialize different types according to the response status, allowing you to properly model error messages in you app.
 * Navigate through discoverable REST API links, full leveraging HATEOAS.